 108.06 Determining a Time Extension to the Completion Date and Payment for Excusable Delays.

 A. General.
-The Department will only extend the Completion Date if an excusable delay, as specified in 108.06.B or 108.06.D, delays Work on the critical path shown on the accepted progress schedule.
+The Department will only extend the Completion Date if an excusable delay, as specified in 108.06.B or 108.06.D, delays Work on the critical path shown on the accepted progress schedule and impacts the Completion Date.
 The critical path is defined as the sequence of activities that must be completed on time to ensure that the Project finishes by the Completion Date.
+Any extension of the Completion Date will be executed by a change order.